MySpace: What Happened and Where is it Now?

 After the over half billion dollar purchase, MySpace’s new owners decided to focus on monetizing the service immediately.
 Under the guidance of a media empire that had little-to-no Internet company knowledge, MySpace began to flood their users with ads while doing very little to improve the user experience.
 Though Facebook was already on the rise, the site was targeted strictly at college students, minimally diminishing MySpace’s popularity at the time.
 Yet somehow, Facebook is probably on your other browser tab right now—with ads and all.

-By 2008, Facebook overtook MySpace in Alexa rankings, as users discovered a better, cleaner and more user-friendly social networking website.
+By 2008 Facebook , with it’s unique suite of ad targeting features, overtook MySpace in Alexa rankings, as users discovered a better, cleaner and more user-friendly social networking website.
 MySpace popularity plummeted quicker than anyone had anticipated.
 By 2011, MySpace was sold for a mere $35 million, a fraction of what it was purchased for a few years earlier.

 2014 is here.
 Where is MySpace now?